 The roof was designed to allow for the house to be transported in 3 sections, and to host 3 rows of solar panels, as well as collect all rain water.
 The house design team had to work really hard to make all three major requirements work together.
 The roof and the house were separated into 3 different sections, with separating parapet wall inside and around the perimeter.
 To avoid roof penetrations and as a result – roof leaks, the solar PV and hot-water racking systems had to be placed on top of parapet walls – both interior and exterior.

 The roof drains and all roof penetrations had to be placed so they would be away from future solar system racking steel beams.
-The roof itself was designed so that all water in each section, would run toward the roof drain, with an overflow scuppers as back-up drains.
+The roof itself was designed so that all water in each section would run toward the drain, with an overflow scuppers as back-up drains.

-Roofing Material: Because of multiple inside corners and roof penetrations, IB Flat Roofing PVC membrane was chosen and the best roofing system for the job, as it allows for all roof flashing components to be hot-air welded together, which eliminates a possibility of roof leaks due to seam failures.
-Even if the roof would be damaged during the construction process (there was constant foot traffic on the roof, after we finished installing it – plumbers, electricians and Solar PV installers), it would be easy to repair – as easy as welding a patch over the damaged area – a one minute repair.
+Roofing Material: Because of multiple inside corners and penetrations, IB Flat Roofing PVC membrane was chosen and the best roofing system for the job, as it allows for all flashing components to be hot-air welded together, eliminating the possibility of leaks due to seam failure.
+Even if the roof would be damaged during the construction process (there was constant foot traffic on the roof, after we finished installing it – plumbers, electricians and Solar PV installers), it would be easy to repair – as easy as welding a patch over the damaged area – a one minute job.

 IB Flat Roof Installation – Day 1

-Installing Roof Insulation: As we unloaded our tools and materials, the guys from team Boston, were finishing the roof drying process, the drizzle stopped and we were ready to start installing roof insulation – a tapered insulation system that would span between 1.5 and 5 inches.
+Installing Roof Insulation: As we unloaded our tools and materials, the guys from team Boston were finishing the drying process, the drizzle stopped and we were ready to start installing insulation – a tapered system that would span between 1.5 and 5 inches.
 We used different thickness ISO insulation board, starting with 1″ at the bottom, and going up / leveling it off with tapered and straight insulation.
 All insulation was attached with heavy duty, corrosion resistant screws and plates.
 At the highest point the R-value of the insulation would be 30-R (6-r value per 1 inch of insulation).
-Additionally, there are approximately 12 inches of sprayed foam insulation between the rafters, which makes the roof of this solar home, super insulated and eliminates the weakest point in the house, and when it comes to heat loss, as most heat escapes through the roof.
+Additionally, there are approximately 12 inches of sprayed foam insulation between the rafters, which makes the roof of this solar home super insulated and protects the weakest point in the house when it comes to heat loss, as most heat escapes through the roof.

 Installing IB Roofing Membrane: Due to weather conditions, we had to start work late, and it was apparent that we would not finish the whole roof in one day – even with the help of about 6 architecture students from BAC, and Tom Paisley – a green builder from Middleboro, MA, who introduced me to people from Team Boston.